 James Lai is a contemporary landscape painter based in Sydney, Australia.
 He sees the landscape as a theatrical play and reflection of society, with its various characters and elements of movement, drama and mood.
-All these elements interact in such a way that gives each landscape a unique quality and his works tell their stories.
+All the elements interact in a way that gives each landscape a unique quality and his works tell their stories.

 "My works often start with a vision and it usually takes on a life of its own as the work develops and evolves on the canvas.
-While I focus heavily on the colour palette and techniques in the application of paint, I always strive to achieve a fine balance between technical and emotion."
+While I focus heavily on the colour palette and techniques in the application of paint, I always strive to achieve a fine balance between the technical and emotion."

 Finalist - SBS Portrait Prize (2021)

 Finalist - SBS Landscape Prize (2020)

 Finalist - Lethbridge 20000 Small Scale Art Award (2020)

 Finalist - The Alice Prize (2020)

 Finalist - Paddington Art Prize (2019)

 Finalist - Hawkesbury Art Prize (2019)

 Satch and Co Gallery (Holbrook, New South Wales)